awslabs/dgl-lifesci/examples/generative_models/jtnn/README.md

 ### GuacaMol

-> The dataset are used by a series of baseline model implementations for the [guacamol](https://github.com/BenevolentAI/guacamol) benchmark for training generative models.
-The datasets are derived from the ChEMBL 24 database.
+> The dataset is used by the [GuacaMol](https://github.com/BenevolentAI/guacamol) benchmark of generative models.
+The dataset is derived from the [ChEMBL](https://www.ebi.ac.uk/chembl/) 24 database.

 Generally speaking, the advantage of ChEMBL is that it contains only molecules that have been synthesized and tested against biological targets.
 Other datasets, such as ZINC, contain, at least to some